-The Game of Life is a cellular automation devised by the
+The Game of Life is a cellular automata devised by the

 mathematician John Horton Conway from Cambridge

 University.
 It came to become well-known for the article

 Rules of the Game of Life: The universe of the Game of